-The California business owner, CFO, and the business broker will work together to assess the small business’ performance and help organize the financial statements as these are critical documents in both the business valuation and later when the business goes to the market to find a buyer.
+The California business owner, CFO, and a business broker will work together to assess the small business performance and help organize the financial statements as these are critical documents in both the business valuation and later when the business goes to the market to find a buyer.
 These documents are important for a buyer and any lender a buyer needs to approach to get finance to buy the small business.

 California business brokers should prepare a business valuation using various methods to arrive at the value of the company.

 Having a business broker for this step is especially important since they have to buy a privately-held small business with non-disclosure data to help arrive at the most accurate and up-to-date value of the business.
 Additionally, the owner of the business will have questions about the structure and details of the small business selling process that will often lead to further discussion, so the company is valued and presented to the market accurately.

 As a business broker gives a business owner a general idea of what to look for in a buyer, they will simultaneously complete certain tasks as part of their responsibilities.